graetz23/bulkcc/README.md

 [![Build Status](https://travis-ci.org/graetz23/bulkcc.svg?branch=master)](https://travis-ci.org/graetz23/bulkcc) on travis-ci.com

-BULKCC is an object-oriented C++ template based list for storing any data / object types in one single list.
-It is ideal directly after some parsing method, while the parser generates data / objects of known type but in unknown sequence.
+BULKCC is an object-oriented C++ template based _stack_ for storing any _type_ of data.

+Directly after some parsing method, while the parser or a tokenizer generates _typed_ data or objects in unknown sequence, BULKCC can be used to store those.
-Therefore, the data / objects can be pushed in their sequence to a single BULKCC list, that allows for searching by data / types or reading the sequence again.
+Thereby, the typed data / objects are pushed in (unkown) sequence into BULKCC.

+BULKCC allows for searching by data / objects by its type or reading the
+- yet known - sequence, poping them of the stack, as pushed in; _first in, first out_.

-The implementation separates the template based methods from tha data / object list.
-The data / object list consists of a native base class where a template class forms the sub class for.
-However, a controller class implements the auto- matic template functionality for storing data / objects to the sub class and queueing up the base class by an infinite pointered list.
+BLUKCC's implementation separates the template based methods for handling the stack from storing the _typed_ data or object.
+Therefore the stack consists of a non-template base class, where a template class derives.
+However, a controller class implements the necessary template functionality for handling the stack.
+The stack itself is an infinite pointer refrenced list.

 Have fun. ~8>

 ### License ###